The Lung Tracker is freely available for software implementation to visualize lung function data.

 Fill out the form on the left side of the page, providing measurements obtained from the individual.
 Refer to the list below for the mandatory input values for each test.
 The system will prompt you if any required information is missing or if errors are detected.

-Mandatory variables include Age, Height, Sex, Ethnicity, and at least one lung function parameter at each measurement.
+Mandatory variables include Age(year),Age(month), Height, Sex, Ethnicity, measure spirometry type, and at least one lung function parameter at each measurement.

 Variable | Description | Type | Range |